Amruta-Pawar2001/ML-House--Price-Prediction/README.md

 - Model Optimization: To fine-tune the selected model using techniques like cross-validation and hyperparameter tuning for improved accuracy.

 ## Data Sources
-The dataset used for this project is derived from the House Prices - Advanced Regression Techniques competition on Kaggle.
+The dataset used for this project is derived from the (https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) competition on Kaggle.

 ## Week 1 - Project Setup